LinkedIn Post Examples 2026: 15+ High-Engagement Templates (With Real Data)

 How do I get more comments on LinkedIn posts?

-Comments are weighted 8x more than likes by LinkedIn's algorithm.
+Comments are weighted 15x more than likes by LinkedIn's algorithm, with meaningful comments (15+ words) carrying the most weight.
 To generate comments: end posts with specific questions, take controversial but defensible positions, share experiences others can relate to, and respond to early comments quickly to build momentum.
-A post with 50 comments outperforms a post with 500 likes.
+A post with 50 quality comments outperforms a post with 500 likes.

 Ready to amplify your best LinkedIn content?
-Try ConnectSafely.ai and discover how strategic engagement gets your authority-building posts in front of the right audiences.
+Try ConnectSafely.ai's free post scheduler — schedule unlimited posts at no cost, no credit card required — and discover how strategic engagement gets your authority-building posts in front of the right audiences.

 About the Author